ishepard/pydriller/docs/gitrepository.rst

 all the commits that last "touched" the modified lines of the file (if you pass a bug fixing commit, it will retrieve the bug inducing).

 PS: Since PyDriller 1.9, this function can be customized to use "git hyper-blame" (check `this <https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up>`_ for more info).
-Git hyper blame can be instructed to skip specific commits (like commits that refactor the code).
+GitPython hyper blame can be instructed to skip specific commits (like commits that refactor the code).

 Let's see an example::